Impact of Birth Practices on the

 17 Jan 20 | Linda Smith

-WEBINAR OPPORTUNITIES FOR ACTIVE LEADERS (does not include registration for CERPs credit)
+WEBINAR form FOR ACTIVE LEADERS (does not include registration for CERPs credit)

 Through this webinar, the viewer will learn the origin of birth moving from home to hospitals, related to current outcomes and the risks associated with the induction of labor.
 The speaker explores the effects of Cesarean surgery on breastfeeding.
 Also, the impact of chemical pain relief methods including epidurals on breastfeeding, and strategies to help breastfeeding dyads recover from birth interventions.